ItMeMarg/MS1-elhammer/README.md

 This project was consistantly checked with Google Chrome Development Tools while during development.
 As the project wrapped up, it was checked on Safari browser both on Mac and iPhone.

 Two bugs that persist in this project:
 *  Carousel on Index - a little "jump" happens on smaller screens.
 This bug [was supposed to have been fixed](https://github.com/twbs/bootstrap/issues/22420) in the latest Bootstrap update (4.4.4).
 Updating this project's Bootstrap stylesheets led to further bugs.
-With more time, this will be addressed.
 *  Portfolio modal image size - when selected, images enlarge to a size and a position that is not good UX.
 With further JavaScript knowledge, this will be properly addressed to have a more centered and smaller pop-up.
+* Portfolio page footer and nav sizes smaller than other pages - after adding the modal and JavaScript script, the aforementioned elements shrunk in size.
+To fix this I tried changing the size to % rather than rem, but it was not successful.
+This bug will be addressed in the future.

 ##  Deployment
 This project was created on and can be run on GitHub Pages.